marielle-lopez/chrono/README.md

   - There was an issue with events being created on the frontend having their dates incorrectly stored in the database
     - `CreateEventDTO` had `startedAt` and `endedAt` as `String`-typed values, while in the `Event` entity they are `Date`-typed values
     - With the help of [this Stack Overflow post](https://stackoverflow.com/questions/2201925/converting-iso-8601-compliant-string-to-java-util-date/74256999#74256999) on converting ISO date strings, I fixed this by adding a `StringToDateConverter()` method in `ModelMapperConfig.java`, and utilised it when mapping `CreateEventDTO` data to the `Event` entity
+- Created a many-to-one relationship between the 'Event' and 'Label' domains in the backend
+- Using the API, events are able to be filtered based on the user's selected label

 ### 26 March 2024